carpedx/docker-php/README.md

 MIT

-Most of the methods in this file come from [docker-php](https://github.com/yansongda/docker-php)
+Most of the content in this file come from [docker-php](https://github.com/yansongda/docker-php)